dzackgarza/Arizona-Winter-School-2019/Typeset/Wickelgren/2 - Wickelgren 1.md

     Interpretation of this image: $X \subset \RR^3$ is a surface, which has 3 lines that are contained in a plane.
 We this view $X$ from above this plane, marking a plus/minus to denote the relative height of the surface within each bounded region.
 Plus denotes part of the surface that bubbles up over the plane, having positive height/$z$ coordinates, etc.

-> This took me a while to visualize -- what worked for me was thinking about "egg crate" padding:
+> (DZG) This took me a while to visualize -- what worked for me was thinking about "egg crate" padding:
 >
 > ![](assets/2019-03-03-22-27-49.png)\